How to Engage Customers & Increase Sales With an Email Welcome Series

 4. Introduce Products and Services

-Obviously, you want your emails to sell.
+Of course, you want your emails to sell.
 If your subscribers haven’t made a purchase yet, the end of your welcome series is a good place to encourage them to buy.
-If they have already made a purchase, use your welcome series to convince them to make additional purchases.

-5. Segment Your List
+5. Segment Your Email Subscribers

 6. Create More Touchpoints

-Do you have a Facebook page?
-A YouTube channel?
-Maybe an Instagram, Twitter, or Tik Tok account?
-If so, you probably want your subscribers on those platforms as well so you can connect with them more often.
-Mention those platforms in your welcome series.
+If so, you’ll want your subscribers to follow you so you can connect with them more often.
+Be sure to mention those platforms throughout your welcome series.

 7. Offer a Discount